 In unpacking this inconsistent connection, let's start with the histamine content of eggs.

-Eggs and Histamine Levels
+Eggs and Histamine Content

 The RPAH amine charts (which also look at salicylate and glutamate classification) list eggs as being low in amines, but that is not the end of the story- far from it!